 Sec.
 39. The department shall promulgate the rules to implement this act within 6 months after the effective date of this act.
-The remaining portions of this act, except as provided in section 5, shall become anall be credited to the general for effective 6 months after the rules are promulgated.
+The remaining portions of this act, except as provided in section 5, shall become effective 6 months after the rules are promulgated.